ggiallo28/sleigh-ride-cloud-chronicles/README.md

 The participant and Santa's trusted partner throughout this journey.
 You learn cloud engineering and AI concepts alongside Santa, helping him solve each day's crisis.
 You write the code, deploy the infrastructure, and make the technical decisions that keep Project Sleigh-Ride moving forward.
 Your growth from novice to confident cloud architect mirrors the narrative arc of the challenge.

 ### Supporting Cast
-- **Amazon Bedrock** – The magical AI engine powering Santa's solutions.
+- **Amazon Bedrock**: The magical AI engine powering Santa's solutions.
-- **AWS Services** – The toolbox (Lambda, S3, DynamoDB, etc.) that Santa uses to build the system.
+- **AWS Services**: The toolbox (Lambda, S3, DynamoDB, etc.) that Santa uses to build the system.

 ---